eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - The [Stan GitHub
   wiki](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations) has
   some excellent recommendations on how to choose good priors.
+Once you get a good handle on the basics of using PyMC3, I _100% recommend_ reading this wiki from start to end: the Stan community has fantastic resources on Bayesian statistics, and even though their APIs are quite different, the mathematical theory all translates over.

 ### Hierarchical Models